Friday marked the return to competition in the Pioneer Athletic Conference in more ways than one.

 “We’re thrilled that our kids are going to have a chance to compete this fall,” said PJP Athletic Director Joe Trainer.
 “Hopefully we can move forward and have this set the tone for a good fall into the winter and go the whole year.”

 Trainer feels confident in the Archdiocese’s measured approach to resuming.

 “Just as the decision to not play isn’t done in haste, the decision to reenter is equally deliberate,” Trainer said.

 Senior quarterback/safety Rocco DiRico and other members of the Pope John Paul II football team received the news from head coach Rory Graver, who kept his team on its toes.

-“We have two practice groups and our group was practicing and Coach Graver came up to said, ‘Bad news.
+“We have two practice groups and our group was practicing and Coach Graver came up to us and said, ‘Bad news.
 We’re playing this fall.’
 It caught us all off guard,” DiRico said.
 “Everyone was really excited.
 It came as a surprise.
 We’re happy to now be out there and play some games.”

 The Golden Panthers football have practiced in two groups due to the school following a hybrid reopening plan, ironically one of a very short list of schools in the area offering in-person instruction.

 Other student-athletes at PJP caught word on social media but the excitement level was the same.

 “I was out to dinner with my friends when somebody texted me to look at Twitter: ‘We’re going back to play,’” said senior boys soccer player Brett McMenamin.
 “We all, most of them play soccer, were really excited.
 I’ve been texting the guys since last night, and we can’t wait to get back out on the field.”